MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 ## DynamoDB Primary Keys

-- Option I: partition key only (HASH), should be uniq
+- Option I: partition key only (HASH), should be unique
     - Partition key must be unique for each item
     - Partition key must be "diverse" so data will be distributed
-- Option II: partition key + sort key, combination should be uniq
+- Option II: partition key + sort key, combination should be unique
-    - Data is grouped by partition key
+    - Data is grouped by partition keys
     - Sort key = range key

 ## DynamoDB Read/Write Capacity Modes